 - Runaway truck accidents: Large trucks must be driven differently than regular cars.
 Improper braking, speeding, reckless driving, or improper maintenance can cause the driver to literally lose control of the vehicle, which may rocket down the road at full speed without brake control.

 These are only a few examples.
-It is important to work with a New York truck accident lawyer who has specific experience in handling complex commercial truck crashes.
+It is important to work with a White Plains truck accident lawyer who has specific experience in handling complex commercial truck crashes.